-In 2017, we completed the acquisition from E. I. du Pont de Nemours and Company ("DuPont") of certain assets relating to DuPont's Crop Protection business and research and development organization ("DuPont Crop Protection Business") (collectively, the "DuPont Crop Protection Business Acquisition").
-In connection with this transaction, we sold to DuPont our FMC Health and Nutrition segment and paid DuPont \$1.2 billion in cash.
-Our FMC Health and Nutrition business and its results have been presented as a discontinued operation for all periods presented throughout this document.
 In 2019, we completed the separation of our FMC Lithium segment, which was renamed Livent Corporation, or "Livent", following its initial public offering ("IPO") that closed on October 15, 2018.
 After completion of the IPO, FMC owned 123 million shares of Livent's common stock, representing approximately 84 percent of the total outstanding shares of Livent's common stock.
 On March 1, 2019, we completed the distribution of 123 million shares of common stock of Livent as a pro rata dividend on shares of FMC.
 Following the distribution, FMC has zero shares of Livent and zero exposure to lithium markets.
-We have recast all the data within this filing to present the former FMC Lithium as a discontinued operation retrospectively for all periods presented.
+The financial information within this filing has been recast to present the former FMC Lithium as a discontinued operation retrospectively for all relevant periods presented.